REU Site: Data-driven Security

 Opportunity to win a travel grant to present summer research results at a national conference.

-Opportunity to present at the 2021 Idaho Conference on Undergraduate Research (ICUR).
+Opportunity to present at the 2022 Idaho Conference on Undergraduate Research (ICUR) and other venues.

 Enjoy the various cultural and social activities in and around Boise.